Bitcoin's price,

 Nov 2022: 2nd-largest exchange bankruptcies, $8B customer funds missing

 The contagion year.
-Terra/LUNA collapsed in May — a $40 billion algorithmic stablecoin that had relied on reflexive price stability.
+Terra/LUNA collapsed in May, a $40 billion algorithmic stablecoin that had relied on reflexive price stability.
 Celsius and Voyager followed.
 Three Arrows Capital imploded.
-In November, FTX — which days earlier had been valued at $32 billion — collapsed in 72 hours.
+On November 11, 2022, FTX, which days earlier had been valued at $32 billion, filed for Chapter 11 bankruptcy in Delaware with an estimated ~$8B in customer funds missing.[6]
 Sam Bankman-Fried was arrested in the Bahamas, extradited, and eventually convicted of fraud, sentenced to 25 years.

 2023: Recovery + ETF Hype ($16,500 → $42,000)